mackemo/10-employee-tracker/README.md

 ## Process
 The process included downloading the latest version of Inquirer (8.2.4).
+In the root index.js file, the inquirer prompt questions are stated in an array for user input.
+The options being, viewing all departments, viewing all roles, viewing all employees, adding a department/role/employee, and updating an employee role.
+Additionally, a choice was included to exit the prompt questions, closing the server.
+A db folder included the schema file where the company database was created for three tables: departments, roles, employees.
+The seeds file in the db folder added the initial data of five employees.
+For the actions of viewing and adding to work, when a choice is made in the prompt of questions, a function is run.
+A folder called lib included the 7 different functions in their separate files for the 7 different choices.
+Those functions runa query that allows the viewing and adding of a table or row, respectively.
+Lastly, a connection pool was created in the file connection.js to connect the postgres database to the server.

 ## Links
-Link to deployed site:
+Link to deployed site: https://drive.google.com/file/d/1xM-w4MFCEGdOS1mtH_yGVQ5vfOHO2Rl9/view

 ## Installation
 To install this application, copy the ssh key from my github repo and clone it into your respository.
+Do an npm install.

 ## Usage
-This site was a practice assignment for bootcamp students but can be used to see how an application made by Express.js works.
+This site was a practice assignment for bootcamp students but can be used to see how an application made by MySQL works.

 ## Licenses